The ARCHIVES at NAHA

 Other Norwegian-American Resources at St. Olaf

-Norwegian-American books and newspapers belonging to NAHA are housed in the St. Olaf College Library and may be identified with the St. Olaf-Carleton on-line catalog, Bridge.
-Rare Norwegian-American imprints (books and pamphlets) are housed in the library vault, as indicated in Bridge.
+Norwegian-American books and newspapers belonging to NAHA are housed in the St. Olaf College Library and may be identified with the St. Olaf-Carleton on-line catalog, Catalyst.
+Rare Norwegian-American imprints (books and pamphlets) are housed in the library vault, as indicated in Catalyst.
 Access to these materials requires advance reservations which can be made by clicking the following: "Schedule an appointment".
-The library also houses a rich collection of Norwegian-American materials of its own, including bygdebøker.
+The library also houses a rich collection of Norwegian-American materials of its own, including bygde books.

 Donations of Archival Material